Kakamotobi/Learned/Computer Science/Computer-System.md

   - It is used to hold results and pass arguments to functions.
 - **Stack Pointer**
   - A register storing the address for the value that is at the top of the call stack.
-###### Cache
+##### Cache
 - **Cache** memory (L1, L2 Cache) is memory intended to be used to reduce the average time that the Register needs to access data from main memory.
   - Copies of frequently used data from main memory are stored.
   - The closer the cache is to the CPU, the faster that it can be accessed.
+#### Memory Controller
+- The memory controller is responsible for managing communication (reading, writing, memory addressing, memory refresh) between the CPU and main memory.
+- It is usually integrated inside the CPU chip and connected to other components via the system bus.
 ##### Arithmetic-Logic Unit
 - The CPU's ALU is responsible for performing arithmetic and logic operations.
 - It performs: addition, subtraction, multiplication, division, AND, OR, NOT.
 - It performs the required operation upon receiving the operation code and operands from the registers.
-##### Wires/Bus
+#### Wires/Buses
-- The internal parts of a CPU is connected via physical wires.
+- The different parts of a computer (including components of the CPU) are connected via physical wires called **buses**.
+##### System Bus
+- A group of wires or connections between the CPU, memory controller, main memory, and I/O devices.
+- It is the combination of: the **control bus**, **address bus**, and **data bus**.
+##### Control Bus
+- A group of wires for transmitting **control signals** to control the CPU's operation and other components of the computer.
+  - i.e. pathway used by the control unit to coordinate actions.
-###### Address Bus
+##### Address Bus
-- A group of wires or connections used for the purpose of transmitting (both storing and retrieving) the address of a specific location in main memory.
+- A group of wires for specifying the address of the target data in main memory.
-  - i.e. the CPU uses the address bus to specify the target location in main memory.
+  - i.e. serves as an indicator for where to store/retrieve the data to/from in main memory.
-- The address bus' width indicates the maximum number of memory locations that can be accessed.
+- The address bus' width indicates the maximum number of memory locations that can be accessed (i.e. that it's aware of).
   - Ex: 32-bit address bus simply means that the computer can access any one of 2^32 (4,294,967,296) number of different memory locations (about 4GB worth of memory addresses).
 - *Note*
   - *The width of the address bus does not directly relate to the size of each memory location.*
-###### Data Bus
+##### Data Bus
-- A group of wires or connections used for the purpose of transmitting data between the CPU, main memory, I/O device, etc.
+- A group of wires for transferring data between the CPU, main memory, cache, I/O device, etc.
-  - i.e. data is transmitted via the data bus to/from the memory location specified by the address bus.
+  - i.e. data is transmitted via the data bus to/from the location specified by the address bus.
-- The data bus' width indicates the maximum possible size (in bits) of a single memory access, which also means the maximum size of a single item in each memory location.
+- The data bus' width indicates the maximum possible size (in bits) of a single memory access, which also indicates the maximum size of a single item in each memory location.
-  - i.e. how many bits maximum can be moved at a time.
+  - i.e. how many bits maximum can be transferred at a time.
   - Ex: a data bus that is 8 bits wide means that a single memory access can be maximum 8 bits, and therefore, each memory location can hold an 8-bit value maximum (a single character or pixel).
 - Usually between 32 and 512 bits.
-###### Control Bus
-- A group of wires or signals used for the purpose of transmitting control signals (Ex: read, write, execute, transfer) or commands between the CPU, main memory, etc.
-  - i.e. pathway for control signals.
-  - Used by the control unit to coordinate actions.
 #### CPU Architecture
 ##### CPU/Processor
 - A computer may have one or more CPUs (**multiprocessing**).